osu-eesc/cms-docs/user-guide/docs/roles-responsibilities.md

   - Manage the AgSci homepage, content, and design
   - Responsible for developing a network of websites for AgSci administrative units, departments, branch experiment stations, and many centers and institutes
 - Facilitate communication of coordinated efforts
-  - Support unit-level site coordinators and work closely with WAMS, Information Services, and DCE team to make sure the AgSci family of websites is interconnected with OSU and Extension sites
+  - Support unit-level site coordinators and work closely with WAMS, Information Services, and Navigator team to make sure the AgSci family of websites is interconnected with OSU and Extension sites
   - Coordinate shared systems, such as Digital Measures and related APIs

 Suggested Focus for 2019

 -
-  - Develop content integration plans, including discussion with the DCE team about location, structure, governance, and sharing of content
+  - Develop content integration plans, including discussion with the Navigator team about location, structure, governance, and sharing of content